 This is Jerusalem: I have set her in the center of the nations, with countries all around her - Ezekiel 5:5, NIV

-Why did God ask Abraham to uproot his family and move all the way to Canaan?
+Why did God ask Abraham to uproot his family and move all the way to Canaan, a narrow ribbon of territory between the eastern shore of the Mediterranean and the Jordan River?
 Why did the Lord need him to move from one end of the fertile crescent to the other?
 The answer is simple: strategy.
 Missiologists have long pointed to the strategic importance of that narrow piece of real estate which Christians today often call The Holy Land.

 To establish and maintain a nation on this busy bridge would be a superhuman feat.
-But this is exactly what the puny little nation of Israel did (with some brief gaps) for nearly 1,300 years.
+But this is exactly what the seemingly-puny little nation of Israel did (with some brief gaps) for nearly 1,300 years.
 Was it a a mere coincidence that God placed His people on this bridge between continents?
 Unlikely.
-He seems to have done so on purpose so that His name would be proclaimed in all nations.
+He seems to have done so on purpose so that His name would be proclaimed in "all nations."